 Hospitals schedule nurses based on anticipated demand for different areas of the facility.
 Sometimes, a hospital is unable to hire enough staff to cover all shifts, unexpected events require additional staff for care or members of nursing staff are unable to work their shifts due to illness or family emergencies.
 This leaves the medical facility without the staff it needs to fulfill care obligations to patients.
 To avoid this scenario and ensure the hospital always has the nurses it needs, some states let medical facilities adopt mandated nurse overtime policies.
 Mandated overtime requires nurses to work overtime hours without their consent, letting the hospital take disciplinary action against RNs who refuse.
 Although not a new practice, this is a growing trend within the medical industry and has several pros and cons that are sparking debate

 The Pros Of Mandated Nurse Overtime

-From the perspective of the hospital, and sometimes the patients it cares for, mandated nurse overtime is an easy solution to staffing shortages.
-Requiring nurses to work overtime when needed ensures there are always the necessary number of RNs on hand without the inconvenience of hiring additional staff.
+From the hospital's perspective, and sometimes the patients it cares for, mandated nurse overtime is an easy solution to staffing shortages.
+Requiring nurses to work overtime when needed ensures there is always the necessary number of RNs on hand without the inconvenience of hiring additional staff.
 This lets the hospital limit the nursing roster to the number needed to fill each full-time shift, benefiting those nurses by guaranteeing them full hours each week.
-For facilities in rural areas that have a small applicant pool or those that can't afford hiring additional employees as a precaution, mandated overtime solves temporary staffing shortages so incoming patients can receive the care they need.
+For facilities in rural areas with a small applicant pool or those that can't afford hiring additional employees as a precaution, mandated overtime solves temporary staffing shortages so incoming patients can receive the care they need.
 Nurses who don't mind working long hours to collect the additional overtime pay can also benefit from this arrangement.